History of LaMelo Ball in Timeline

 Others born on this day/year

-In 2013, while in seventh grade, LaMelo Ball began playing with his brothers on Big Ballers VXT, an AAU team coached by his parents.
+In 2013, while in seventh grade, LaMelo Ball began playing with his brothers on Big Ballers VXT, an AAU team launched and coached by his parents.

-March 5, 2016: Won CIF Southern Section Open Division title
+March 5, 2016: CIF Southern Section Open Division Title

-On March 5, 2016, LaMelo Ball scored 26 points in a win over Sierra Canyon School to win the CIF Southern Section Open Division title.
+On March 5, 2016, LaMelo Ball scored 26 points in a win over Sierra Canyon School for the CIF Southern Section Open Division title.

-On December 26, 2016, LaMelo Ball gained national attention for making a half-court shot just two seconds into a game.
+On December 26, 2016, LaMelo Ball made national headlines for making a half-court shot two seconds into a game.

-On February 4, 2017, LaMelo Ball experienced his first high school loss, with Oak Hill Academy ending Chino Hills' 60-game win streak, despite Ball scoring a game-high 36 points.
+On February 4, 2017, LaMelo Ball suffered his first high school loss despite scoring a game-high 36 points, with Oak Hill Academy ending Chino Hills' 60-game win streak.

 June 26, 2017: WWE Raw Appearance

-On June 26, 2017, LaMelo Ball appeared on a segment of WWE Raw with members of his family, during which he used inappropriate language.
-The WWE later apologized for his language.
+On June 26, 2017, LaMelo Ball appeared on a segment of WWE Raw with his family.
+During the appearance, he used inappropriate language, which led to an apology from WWE.

 Loading Video...